 The Extended Project Qualification involves some teaching of the necessary skills.
-This is made up of a fortnightly timetabled lecture on key skills as well as the student's independent work with individual supervision and guidance from a supervisor in an identified period on the timetable.
-The taught elements include:

-• Research skills including the ability to search for and identify suitable sources of information in the chosen subject area
+This is made up of a fortnightly timetabled lecture on key skills as well as the student's independent work with individual supervision and guidance from a supervisor.
+The taught elements include: • Research skills including the ability to search for and identify suitable sources of information in the chosen subject area

-CONTACT: MRS P RAMSAY
+CONTACT: MRS S NASH

-- Skills or techniques that will be required for the safe and effective execution of the project which are not part of the student's course of study e.g. conducting risk assessment, assessing the ethical principles of project proposals and research, ethical guidelines, research methodology - Project management skills including time, resource and task management, Gantt charts - The format and structure of accepted academic forms of research report - Referencing, the evaluation of sources and the prevention of plagiarism - Presentation skills.
+- Skills or techniques that will be required for the safe and effective execution of the project which are not part of the student's course of study e.g. conducting risk assessment, assessing the ethical principles of project proposals and research, ethical guidelines, research methodology - Project management skills including time, resource and task management, Gantt charts - The format and structure of accepted academic forms of research report - Referencing, the evaluation of sources and the prevention of plagiarism - Presentation skills